fbpx

 • 1 thermal underwear – like the underlays you might wear skiing.

-• 3-4 shirts, short and long
+• 3-4 shirts – a mix of short and long sleeve

-• Rain jacket and rain pants
+• Rain jacket

 • Sun hat

-Other Items Include:
+Other Items may Include:

 • Sun glasses

-• Toiletries – biodegradable soaps please.
+• Toiletries and menstrual products– biodegradable soaps please

 • Ziplock bags